ArchiveBox/docs/Install.md

 ## Option B. Automatic Setup Script

-If you're on Linux with `apt`, FreeBSD with `pkg`, or macOS with `brew` there is an automatic setup script provided to install all the dependencies in one go.
+If you're on Linux with `apt`, FreeBSD with `pkg`, or macOS with `brew` there is an optional auto-setup script provided.

 *(or scroll further down for manual install instructions)*